-Irina Gonzalez is a freelance writer and editor, focusing primarily on food, healthy living, relationships, travel, and Latinx issues.
+Irina Gonzalez is a freelance writer, editor, and Latinx journalist, focusing primarily on food, healthy living, relationships, travel, and Latinx issues.
 Her work has been featured in VICE, Glamour, Women’s Health, Latina and more.
-When she’s not working on her book about growing up Russian and Cuban, she’s probably reading an audiobook or cuddling with the loves of her life: Her (new) husband Adam and their attention-loving kitties and pup.
+When she’s not working on her book about growing up Russian and Cuban, she’s probably reading an audiobook or cuddling with her (new) husband and their attention-loving kitties and pup.

-She is the News Editor at 21Ninety, a regular contributor at HipLatina and Brit+Co, and a freelance writer with a focus on food, healthy living, relationships, travel, and Latinx issues.
+She is the News Editor at 21Ninety, a regular contributor at mitú, Fierce by mitú and Romper, and a freelance writer with a focus on food, healthy living, relationships, travel, and Latinx issues.
 She has written for Glamour, VICE, Women’s Health, The Kitchn, A Practical Wedding, Ravishly, Eat This Not That, Good Housekeeping, Headspace, and more.

 You can find her latest writing and more under Blog & Updates and some of her favorite Published Clips above as well.
 She mostly writes about food, healthy living, relationships, travel, Latinx issues, and… a few other topics.
 Primarily those additional topics include feminism, parenting, recovery, beauty, and entertainment.
 She also occasionally does videos because she loves being on camera.

 Beyond that, Irina spends most of her free time working on her memoir, Moscow Chica: How Growing Up in Russia and Cuba Made Me an American (progress is on pause for now) and is currently hard at work on a secret project.
 While you can find all of her work on this site, it is best to subscribe to the Moscow Chica newsletter for the latest news and updates.

 More About Irina